Single- versus Multi-Carrier Terahertz-Band Communications: A Comparative Study: Candidate THz-band SC/MC Waveforms

 \subsection{SC-FDE}

 A promising alternative to CP-OFDM is SC-FDE, which combines the benefits of CP and FDE, and has low PAPR due to low envelope variations.
-Unlike in CP-OFDM, where each data symbol is allocated a small BW over a long symbol duration, in SC-FDE, data symbols are assigned to a single large BW with short symbol durations.
+Unlike in CP-OFDM, where each data symbol is allocated a small bandwidth over a long symbol duration, in SC-FDE, data symbols are assigned to a single large bandwidth with short symbol durations.
 For the same CP-OFDM symbol duration, the SC-FDE Tx signal, containing $M$ symbols, can be expressed as

 The remainder transmission, equalization, and demodulation stages are similar to those of CP-OFDM, as shown in Fig.~\ref{fig:SCMC_scheme_block_diagram}(c).
 The SC-FDE synchronization algorithms are also very similar to those of CP-OFDM.
-Furthermore, the spectral shape of the SC-FDE WF is determined by the Tx pulse-shaping, used DAC, and RF filtering stages.
+Furthermore, the spectral shape of the SC-FDE waveform is determined by the Tx pulse-shaping, used DAC, and RF filtering stages.
 It is worth noting that the choice of pulse-shaping affects the PAPR, OOB emissions, complexity, and immunity to hardware impairments.
-However, SC-FDE sub-THz/THz implementations still share some CP-OFDM problems in synchronization and robustness to impairments.